oneapi-src/oneDNN/tests/benchdnn/doc/driver_graph.md

 where *graph-knobs* are:

  - `--mb=INT` -- Override minibatch size specified in the JSON file default case.
-When set to `0`, use minibatch size as defined by the individual test case.
+When set to `0`, use batch size as defined by the individual test case.
 The option doesn't take effect for operations that don't support the `mb` concept.
 The default is `0`.